gakalmar/Notes/12_JS_Modern.md

         - **ES6** is a read-only live import (updates in export module will be reflected when imported)
         - **CommonJS** copies the values when importing
 - (*Babel* and *Webpack* are some examples of module convertors)

+# Functional programming:
+- A programming is a coding style, that treats functions as the main blocks of out code.
+- Focuses on immutability, and avoids side effects, leading to more predictable and maintainable code.
+- Main concepts:
+    - Pure functions - 1 function does exacly one thing (First class functions/Higher order functions)
+    - Immutability - nothing is changed after creation
+    - Focus on the goal, not the subrasks (call a function when you want to do something.
+That function will include other sub-functions that do the tasks required)
+    - Avoid repetitions, reuse code
+    - Recursion used instead of loops (functions recall themselves until the result is reached - like reduce() method)